 The School of Journalism is a unique collaboration between News Associates and Marjon University.

-To apply for our NCTJ-accredited BA (Hons) Multimedia Journalism degree in London or Manchester, here are the UCAS codes you need:
+To apply for our NCTJ-accredited BA (Hons) Multimedia Journalism degree in London, here are the UCAS codes you need:

 Course code: MUJO